-The Town of Firestone is constructing a new Town Hall to provide a functional facility capable of accommodating operational needs and quality service delivery.
+The Town of Firestone finished the construction of a new Town Hall to provide a functional facility capable of accommodating operational needs and quality service delivery in the fall of 2021.
 The project was identified in the Town’s approved 2020 Budget and Capital Improvement Plan.
-The new facility will be located just north of the Police Department & Municipal Court Building, on the Central Park property.
-The new building will house Town offices that include: Administration, Finance, Human Resources, Planning & Development, Economic Development, Public Works and the Town Clerk’s Office.
-The new Firestone Town Hall will ensure a completely integrated approach to citizen and customer service.
+The new facility is located just north of the Police Department & Municipal Court Building, on the Central Park property.
+The new building houses Town offices that include: Administration, Finance, Human Resources, Planning & Development, Economic Development, Public Works and the Town Clerk’s Office.
+The new building ensures a completely integrated approach to citizen and customer service.

-The current facility cannot meet the existing staffing needs or demand for service.
-The existing 7,778 sq. ft.
+The former Town Hall facility could not meet the existing staffing needs or demand for service.
+The 7,778 sq. ft.
 Town Hall, located at 151 Grant Avenue, was built in 1999 at a time when the Town’s population was 1,800 (2000 Census) and residential and commercial development activity was not at the current pace.
-Currently, offices are dispersed between Town Hall and an adjacent modular building.
+When still occupying this building, offices are dispersed between Town Hall and an adjacent modular building.
 A staffing development plan was completed to assist in the development of the design for the new facility.

-Code compliance issues make remodeling or expanding at the current location less financially viable than at the new location, located adjacent to the new Police Department & Municipal Court Building on the Central Park property.
-At the current facility, there are several items that are not in building code compliance, including restrooms, fire-rated walls, and the lack of energy efficiency items.
-The existing Town Hall also has drainage issues on site which create hazards during snow/ice conditions.
-If remodeling or construction were to be done at this location, it would be a temporary solution at best.
-The Town would have to address storm drainage and parking concerns - expensive items that prohibit additional workspace.
+Code compliance issues made remodeling or expanding at this location less financially viable than at the new location, located adjacent to the new Police Department & Municipal Court Building on the Central Park property.
+This facility has several items that are not in building code compliance, including restrooms, fire-rated walls, and the lack of energy efficiency items.
+In addition, it also has drainage issues on site which create hazards during snow/ice conditions.

 Funding of the New Town Hall Facility: